Swim Serpentine 2020

-Swim Serpentine the newest event created and organised by the people who run the London Marathon.
-Now in it’s second year it’s fast becoming London’s premier open water swimming event.
+Swim Serpentine is the newest event created and organised by the people who run the London Marathon.
+Swim Serpentine 2020 will be the event’s third year and it’s fast becoming London’s premier open water swimming event.
 There are no currents to worry about as you’ll be swimming around the Serpentine lake in Hyde Park.
 Complete two laps of this open air course to conquer this challenge.

 The London Classics’ medal